WaifuForever/WaifuForever/README.md

 - ReactJs

 ## - 🔭 I’m currently working on ...
-- MangaReader webapplication (private own project) im releasing it in no time!
+- MangaReader webapplication (own project) releasing it in no time!

 ## Get in touch
   - Email: sirjoandersonwf@gmail.com